scottzach1/Project-Beans/project_requirement/project-requirement.md

 ### 3.6 Design constraints (Can Start)

-#### Summary:

-In this section, we need to define the restrictions of our software and hardware. **This is a section we can start from a hardware perspective** by conducting our own research regarding legal restrictions.
-See [2018 Project](https://github.com/andre-geldenhuis/team-rocket-2018-handover/blob/master/ENGR302-2019T2_Delivery_Team-12/Assignment1_Requirements.pdf) to see how they formed legal restrictions.

 **Suggested Content**:

 - Two further subheadings - 3.6.1 Hardware Design Constraints, 3.6.2 Software Design Constraints
 - What are the legal restrictions imposed upon our hardware/rocket?
-- What are the restrictions imposed by the client upon our hardware/rocket?
-(Eg does the client want a maximum rocket height?)
 - Legal and client restrictions/requirements conflict?
 - We can also write about the restrictions of each specific hardware component once we decide what equipment we are going to use (Eg. is there a limitation of the specific hardware component we are going to use).
 - For the software section, one requirement is that its open source since the project is targeted towards the wider rocket community (can ask client about what they intend to do with the project to clear this up).
 One potential constraint is that we cannot use non-open source libraries?